 History

-Initially small fishing village of Haapsalu, grew to the rank of the capital of the Ösel–Wiek bishopric after 1263, as a result of the destruction of the diocese in Old Pärnu by the Lithuanian invasion.
-For the first time the cathedral appeared in sources in 1279, until the end of the 14th century its basic shape and defensive walls were erected.
-The first major shock was the Teutonic invasion during the war with the Bishop of Ösel–Wiek in 1297.
-The army occupied the castle and cathedral until 1302, however, Haapsalu quickly regained its position and until the sixteenth century continued to play the role of the most important episcopal city.
-In the second half of the fourteenth century, a large, round baptistry was added to the church, the only example of this type of building in Livonia.
-The castle in the 14th and 15th centuries was surrounded by a moat and two outer baileys.
-Additional fortifications were not enough, however, during the war of 1558-1583 when Haapsalu became part of Protestant Sweden.
-The Catholic cathedral became a Lutheran church and it was called the castle’s church.
+The first major shock for Haapsal was the Teutonic invasion during the war with the Bishop of Ösel–Wiek in 1297.
+The army occupied the castle and cathedral until 1302, but the town quickly regained its position and continued to serve as the most important episcopal center until the 16th century.
+In the second half of the 14th century, a large, round chapel was added to the church, the only example of this type of Gothic building in Livonia.
+Also, in the 15th century the castle was connected to the second outer bailey, and at the beginning of the 16th century it was strengthened with defensive works adapted to firearms.
+However, additional fortifications were not enough during the war of 1558-1583, when Haapsalu became part of Protestant Sweden.
+The Catholic cathedral then became a Lutheran church and began to be called the castle church.

-In subsequent centuries the political role of the city and the castle decreased, there were no funds for renovation, especially after the fire of 1668, which consumed the roof of the cathedral and most of the castle.
-The damages were so large that no attempt was made to rebuild it.
-The church itself, though secured, unfortunately underwent another fire in 1726 and until the nineteenth century it remained in a state of ruin.
-At that time was destroyed among others, romanesque main portal with the figure of the patron of the temple.
-The first attempt of renovation took place at the end of the 19th century when the building was secured and a new neo-gothic portal was placed.
-During the Soviet occupation, the monument fell into disrepair again, for a short time even served as a granary, renovation was carried out only in 1979-1990.
+In the 17th century, the political role of the town and the castle began to decline, especially in military terms.
+In 1641, the reconstruction of the castle into a Renaissance palace began, but the work was slowed down by lack of funds, and in addition, the fire of 1668 destroyed the roof of the cathedral and most of the castle.
+The damage was so great that no attempt was made to rebuild it.
+The former cathedral church, although repaired, suffered another fire in 1726 and remained in ruin until the 19th century.
+It was then destroyed Romanesque main portal with a figure of the patron of the church.
+The first renovation attempt took place at the end of the 19th century, when in the years 1886-1889 the building was repaired and a new, neo-Gothic portal was installed.
+During the Soviet occupation, the monument fell into ruin again, for a short time it even served as a granary, and renovation was carried out only in 1979-1990.

 Architecture

-Located on the south side, the cathedral was the largest single-nave medieval building of the Baltic countries with an area of 425 m² and a height of 15,5 meters to the vaults.
-Its architecture combined romanesque and gothic elements.
-Romanesque features are visible in plant ornaments on pilasters of capitals, and vaults are gothic.
-The romanesque portal was topped with a gothic wimperg that had a niche with a saint’s figure on the arch.
-The inner walls were covered with paintings, and the floor consisted of epitaphs of clergy and significant noblemen.
-The unique round baptismal chapel was built in the second half of the 14th century.
+The cathedral church located in the southern part of the courtyard was the largest aisleless medieval building in northern Livonia, with an area of 425 m², dimensions in plan of 41.5 x 16.5 meters and a height of 15.5 meters to the vaults.
+It was three bays long, without a chancel separated externally.
+Its architecture combined Romanesque and Gothic elements.
+Romanesque features were visible in the plant ornaments on the pilasters of the capitals, while the Gothic forms had vaults.
+The Romanesque portal was topped with a Gothic gable, which had a niche with a figure of a saint on the arch.
+The internal facades were covered with paintings, and the floor consisted of epitaphs of clergy and nobles.
+There was a wide altar recess in the eastern wall.
+A unique round chapel with a four-sided annex was added to the southern wall of the church in the second half of the 14th century.

 Current state